 - Get ready to catch it when he does.

 Don't over-coach a beginning pitcher.
 In these beginning years, the focus should never be on striking people out or "aiming" the ball.

 - Don't tell them their job is to strike out the batter because this creates pressure and disappointment, not to mention it's just not true.
 Strikeouts happen and sure, strikeouts are great so give 'em a high five but pitching goes well beyond that later down the road so don't create the pressure of that being the job description.
 If they give up a hit, good.
 That means they're throwing strikes and the rest of the team won't fall asleep.
 We can work on "working the strike zone" and such around age 12 or 13.

-- Don't tell them to aim because the word "aim" makes the player think he needs to do something differently than he normally does or from what comes naturally.
-Think about it...when you throw a ball or rock, you don't really aim like you do with a dart.
+- Don't tell them to aim because the word "aim" makes the player think he needs to do something different than he normally does or from what comes naturally.
+Think about it...when you throw a ball or rock, you don't really aim as you do with a dart.
 Let the brain take care of the aim...just throw the ball to the zone.
-Which brings up another point...the word aim leads a kid to believe that there is a SPOT to throw the ball rather than an AREA.
+This brings up another point...the word aim leads a kid to believe that there is a SPOT to throw the ball rather than an AREA.
 This is important for them to understand.

 Pitching From the Stretch

 Let's take a look at pitching from the stretch in photos so you can see and understand clearly what the steps are.
-I've provided looks from both the left and right hand side so you can see how the process is still the same just with a different push foot and throwing arm.
+I've provided looks from both the left and right-hand sides so you can see how the process is still the same just with a different push foot and throwing arm.

 Pitching from the Wind Up